oplanson/esipe-javaee/COURSE-SUMMARY.md

      - Complete solution with starter code
      - Error handling pages (error.jsp, 404, 500)
      - Deployment scripts and testing guide
+   - ✅ Lab 4: CDI and Dependency Injection (complete)
+     - Complete CDI implementation with @Inject
+     - Converted from Singleton to @ApplicationScoped
+     - Declarative transactions with @Transactional
+     - JTA transaction management (changed from RESOURCE_LOCAL)
+     - Producer methods for EntityManager and Logger
+     - Logging interceptor with @AroundInvoke
+     - beans.xml for CDI activation
+     - Complete solution with deployment scripts
-   - Framework for Labs 4-8 (to be expanded)
+   - Framework for Labs 5-8 (to be expanded)

 4. **Banking Application** (`04-BankingApp/`)
    - Complete documentation (598 lines)